zhitaoChen/AWS_backup_tool/README.md

-Check out [this](https://stevens.netmeister.org/615/#hw) website for more detail about that project.
+Check out [this](https://stevens.netmeister.org/615/#hw) website for more detail about the project.

 ## Implement way: